 After completing the course, the student should be able to:

-Acquire knowledge about solution methods (backward recursion, value function iterations, policy iterations, endogenous grid method) for dynamic structural models of sequential decision making under uncertainty of both finite and infinite horizons and for single and multiple agents.
+- Acquire knowledge about solution methods (backward recursion, value function iterations, policy iterations, endogenous grid method) for dynamic structural models of sequential decision making under uncertainty of both finite and infinite.

 Acquire knowledge about estimation methods (full solution methods: Mathematical Programming with Equilibrium Constraints (MPEC) and Nested Fixed Point Algorithm (maximum likelihood, minimum distance, indirect inference, GMM and simulation versions of these); Non-full solution methods: CPP-estimator, Nested Pseudo likelihood (policy iteration estimators); GMM using Euler equations).